WinSMP/.github/profile/README.md

 ## Hello! 👋

 Hello!
-This is WinSMP, a Minecraft server made by [walker84837](https://github.com/walker84837).
+This is the GitHub page for WinSMP, a Minecraft server made by [walker84837](https://github.com/walker84837).
 Its focus is on modern, modular & independent, sleek, and first of all, open-source plugins.
 You can find its plugins in this organization's repos; they're mainly written in:
 - Scala
 - Kotlin
 - Java